Today, it’s simply not enough to have a good product page…

 If you need more help with keyword research and SEO, check out this guide to e-commerce SEO.

-As you optimize your site, more of the right people will discover your website and find exactly what they’re looking for.
+As you optimize your site and product descriptions, more of the right people will discover your website and find exactly what they’re looking for.
 In other words, everybody wins.

 2. Optimize your product pages for search